nodepy/nodepy/README.md

 - fix `ppym run` for Node.py scripts, `--current-dir` was placed after the actual script that was to be executed
 - deduct pip install locations from pip module
+- follow pip convention in writing the installed files to `installed-files.txt` rather than `.ppym-installed-files`.
+Note that PPYM will assume that such a file would not be part of a package.

 ### v0.0.12